gskielian/Open-Magnetohydrodynamic-Drive/Take.1_the_Ultracap_v1.0/README.md

 then we would cretea `x` newtons of force on the water inside.

+### The Strategy

-**The Strategy** is to dump as much current through our high magnetic field channel to the order of magnitude of water displacement.
+Dump as much current through our high magnetic field channel to the order of magnitude of water displacement.

 ### Circuit Diagram